 How else are you motivating your sales staff in a non-monetary way?

-Sujan Patel is a partner at Ramp Ventures & co-founder Mailshake.
-He has over 15 years of marketing experience and has led the digital marketing strategy for companies like Salesforce, Mint, Intuit and many other Fortune 500 caliber companies.
+Sujan Patel is a partner at Ramp Ventures & co-founder of Mailshake.
+He has over 15 years of marketing experience and has led the digital marketing strategy for companies like Salesforce, Mint, Intuit, and many other Fortune 500 caliber companies.

 the theory of SDRs, why they exist, how they fit into an organization, guiding principles for success in the role, mindset habits of effective SDRs, and what to expect from them regarding activity and quota.

 Michael Gaudet joins the Predictable Revenue podcast to discuss the best B2B growth channels for $50k+ CAC levels and how to use them to drive pipeline revenue.